-Parkinson’s Care and Support UK have teamed up with The Art Cart to deliver a 7- week Online Micrographia Workshop exclusively for people with Parkinson’s.
+Parkinson’s Care and Support UK have teamed up with Creative Neurology to deliver a 7- week Online Micrographia Workshop exclusively for people with Parkinson’s.
 The workshops are aimed have been incredibly successful in the USA for improving small, cramped handwriting and we are proud to be the first organisation to bring this workshop to the UK.

 For more information on our Micrographia workshop, please visit here

 1. (Berardelli A, Rothwell JC, Thompson PD, Hallett M. Pathophysiology of bradykinesia in Parkinson’s disease.
 Brain.
 2001;124:2131–2146.